md-jakir/k8s-metric-dashboard/README.md

-# Prerquisits to set-up k8s cluster:
+# Prerquisits to set-up k8s cluster using vagrant:
 - Need to install vagrant in host machine
 - Need to install VirtualBox